Azure/ADX-in-a-Day-Lab1/README.md

 ```
 [Kusto Ingest from Query | Microsoft Docs](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-query)

-**Note:** The above command does not completely immediately.
-Because we used the 'aync' parameter, the output of the above query will be a operationId.
-The progress of the query can be checked by used the below command
+**Note:** The above command does not complete immediately.
+Because we used the 'aync' parameter, the output of the above query will be an operationId.
+The progress of the query can be checked by using the below command

 ```
   .show operations <operationId>